mxagar/dermatologist-ai/README.md

 1. The binary classification between **benign** (nevus and seborrheic keratosis) vs. **malign** (melanoma),
 2. The binary classification between skin lesions of origin in the **melanocyte** skin cells (nevus and melanoma) vs **keratinocyte** skin cells (seborrheic keratosis).
 3. The mean of the two above.

+### My Version

+I have created a model that performs a multi-class classification and computed from its inferences the metrics of the 3 cases, but I have mainly focused on the first case: benign vs. malign.
+Additionally, I have defined an Autoencoder which generates compressed representations of the images; with them, I have applied a T-SNE visualization to the test split.

 ### Official Challenge Results